PNG: Examples

 Displayed in the fashion of hex editors, with on the left side byte values shown in hex format, and on the right side their equivalent characters from ISO-8859-1 with unrecognized and control characters replaced with periods.
+Offsets 8 and 9 of the IDAT Chunk represent the required 2-byte header of the zlib data format.
+Offset 16 (of the same chunk) represents the 4-byte footer required by the same format.
 Additionally the PNG signature and individual chunks are marked with colors.
 Note they are easy to identify because of their human readable type names (in this example PNG, IHDR, IDAT, and IEND).